Logistic regression with missing responses and predictors: a review of existing approaches and a case study: Introduction

 The rest of the paper is structured as follows.
 Section 2 gives a description of different methods to deal with missing data: CC, IPW, MI and ML.
-In Section 3 a simulation study is conducted, including four different scenarios with missing observations.
-Section 4 provides the application of the afoermetioned methods to the Viana do Castelo study.
+In Section 3 a simulation study is conducted, including four different scenarios with missing observations in both the response variable and the covariates.
+Section 4 provides the application of the aforementioned methods to the Viana do Castelo study.
 Finally, Section 5 gives the conclusions of our research and some practical recommendations.